renuo/applications-setup-guide/application_configuration.md

 ## Devise

-Skip this if you will not use devise.
+Skip this if you will not use devise.lo

 Once you have run bundle you have to run the following command to generate the devise configuration (*don't do anything else yet*):